lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/2_Lesson_2/index.md

 ![default](/images/graphics/leddiag1.png)

-Another way is a little mor traditional, and only shows what elements need to be connected together.
-This diagram allows for a little more flexibility in where you can place things on th breadboard.
+Another way is a little more traditional, and only shows what elements need to be connected together.
+This diagram allows for a little more flexibility in where you can place things on the breadboard.
 These can be used for everything previously mentioned, but are also used for describing existing circuits as well. (this is an example picture below of a more complicated circuit)

 ![default](/images/graphics/time_lapse_schematic.jpg)